Neil-Ni/WesPoints/README.md

 Description of what this project is for and why you might want to implement it.
 The offcial link to AppStore is here: [WesPoints](https://itunes.apple.com/us/app/wespoint/id495530880?mt=8).

+--update:
+    This App is not currently available online anymore due to the financial discontinuity from Wesleyan University.
+It should be back online soon once the account has be responsored.

 Documentation
 -------------
 This App provides a way for Wesleyan students to calculate their poins/meals spent at Wesleyan University.